wizkidweb/PHP-Mustache-MVC-Framework/README.md

 This is an easy-to-use PHP MVC framework using the Mustache templating engine.
 I created this framework to help me better create PHP web applications and dynamic websites in a quick and efficient manner.
 I prefer it over other more powerful frameworks because it is simple, but not "magical" or too far away from "vanilla".

+Right now it's extremely basic, with no user account features or other general web-application features, but I will be adding them in due time.

 ## Adding Pages
 It's easy to add a page to your MVC website system.
 Simply create a PHP document in the **controller** folder with the name of your page, appended with *Controller.class.php*.
 For example, if your page is called *about*, then the controller PHP file should be called `aboutController.class.php`.